Bobby Labonte's Bio

-A professional athlete of more than 20 years, Labonte is one of only two NASCAR
+As a professional athlete of more than 20 years, Bobby is one of only three

-drivers to win a championship in two premier divisions (Sprint Cup Series and Xfinity
+drivers to win a championship in NASCAR's two premier divisions (Sprint Cup

-skills as the founder and owner of several diverse businesses which include:
+business as well.
+He is the founder and/or owner of several diverse businesses

 - Breaking Limits, LLC, a full-service marketing and public relations agency

-- Longhorn Chassis, a dirt late model chassis and fabrication company
+- Longhorn Chassis, LLC, a dirt late model chassis and fabrication company

 - The North Carolina Quarter Midget Association and Track